Dameon1/react-arweave-deploy/README.md

 ## Arweave pre-deploy

 We will be using Arweave-deploy to package and deploy our site, as well as arkb.
 Enter the following commands to install them both:
-- npm install -g arweave-deploy
-- npm install -g arweave-deploy
+- npm install -g arweave-deploy arkb
 - Add your saved keyfile to a new directory /secrets with a name of wallet.json
 * Remember to add to .ignore file if you use a version control